zzz6519003/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/overview.md

 :::tip
 Follow each step at your own pace &mdash; the goal is for you to learn and the best way to do that is to try it yourself!
-Use the side panel to write your code as you follow along.
+Use the side panel to write your code as you follow along (coming soon).
 Before moving on from one section to the next, make sure your pallet builds without any error.

+You'll be writing most of the code yourself!
+Use the template files [here](https://github.com/substrate-developer-hub/substrate-how-to-guides/tree/main/static/code/kitties-tutorial) to help you complete each part.
 :::

 <!-- ## Steps